 - Send out quick digital surveys often.

-- Look at answers to spot strengths and issues.
+- Look at the answers to spot strengths and issues.

 - Talk to team leaders to plan next steps.